Shardcached/libshardcache/README.md

    processes.
 This prevents memcached hot spotting where a machine's CPU and/or NIC are overloaded by very popular keys/values.

-Differently from the Go implementation :
+Differently from the groupcache :

  * supports SET operations, If the node which receives the SET operation is responsible for the specified KEY, the new value will be provided to